accordproject/cicero-ui/README.md

 - `TemplateLoadingClauseEditor`:
 - [`ClausePlugin`][clauseplugin]: A custom Slate plugin for embedding a clause node within a document
 - [`VariablePlugin`][variableplugin]: A custom Slate plugin for using editable, highlighted variables within a clause
+- [`ConditionalPlugin`][conditionalplugin]: A custom Slate plugin for using non-editable but toggle-able, conditional variables within a clause
 - [`ComputedPlugin`][computedplugin]: A custom Slate plugin for using non-editable, highlighted computed fields within a clause

 ---